simplecomplex/php-utils/README.md

 #### PHP CLI (command line/console) made easy ####

 **``` CliCommand ```** and **``` CliCommandInterface ```**
-specifies a simple way of defining a CLI command, and auto-generates --help output.
+specify a simple way of defining a CLI command, and auto-generate --help output.

 **``` CliEnvironment ```**